eu-digital-identity-wallet/eudi-app-android-wallet-ui/wiki/configuration.md

 }
 ```

-Same as the Verifier and Issuing APIs you can configure the Trusted certificates for the *EudiWalletConfig* per flavor inside the core-logic module at src/demo/config/WalletCoreConfigImpl and src/dev/config/WalletCoreConfigImpl
+Same as the Verifier and Issuing APIs, you can configure the Trusted certificates for the *EudiWalletConfig* per flavor inside the core-logic module at src/demo/config/WalletCoreConfigImpl and src/dev/config/WalletCoreConfigImpl

 ```Kotlin
 _config = EudiWalletConfig {